This healthy hearty recipe for a roasted salmon bowl pairs tender seafood with colorful veggies and grains for a flavorful and satisfying supper!

 Want to round out your meal?

-We love this recipe for grilled flatbread to have along with our salmon grain bowl, and it’s perfect with a glass of lemonade iced tea on the side.
+We love some grilled flatbread to have along with our salmon grain bowl, and it’s perfect with a glass of lemonade iced tea on the side.

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star